makauj/auxilia.github.io/_posts/2020-09-29-fasting-with-zero.md

 - Using the Ask Zero feature to submit questions in the Learn tab.

 # Conclusion
-Intermittent fasting has been proved to help in weight loss, increased heart and tissue health, as well as better physical and mental performance.
+Intermittent fasting has been proved to help in weight loss, increased heart &amp; tissue health, as well as better physical &amp; mental performance.
 It one of the easiest diet plans to start on, with minimal changes to your usual routine.
 Check out [Zero](https://www.zerofasting.com/) on their official web site and see if intermittent fasting will work for you.

 {% include citazione.html title="Eat food.
 Not too much.
 Mostly plants." %}